specipy/specipy/README.md

 ## License

-This project and its code are released under the terms of the license specified in the repository or if not specified, under the [MIT license](https://raw.githubusercontent.com/specipy/specipy/master/LICENSE).
+This project and its code are released under the terms of the license specified in the repository or if not specified, under the [Apache License 2.0](https://raw.githubusercontent.com/specipy/specipy/master/LICENSE).

 ## Author Information